alibaba/GraphScope/docs/graph_analytics_workloads.md

 ### Managing graph data in a distributed way

 In GraphScope, graph data is represented as property graph model, which can model vertices, edges and properties well.
 To support large-scale graph, GraphScope automatically partitions the whole graph into several subgraphs (fragments) distributed into multiple machines in a cluster.
 Meanwhile, GraphScope provides user-friendly interfaces for loading graphs to allow users to manage graph data easily.
+More detials about how to manage large-scale graphs can refer to [this](https://graphscope.io/docs/latest/design_of_gae.html#Graph-Storage).

 ### Supporting various programming models/languages